reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

   auto: 0074-stack
 ---

 Amazon Relational Database Service (AWS RDS) is a relational database service available in AWS Cloud.
-[Spring Cloud for Amazon Web Services(AWS)](https://spring.io/projects/spring-cloud-aws).
-Spring Framework always had good support for database access technologies built on top of JDBC.
-By configuring the data source through dependency injection and by the use of JdbcTemplates, the application code is decoupled from any database-specific constructs.
-Spring Cloud AWS uses the same principles to provide integration with AWS RDS service through the JDBC module.
+The Spring Framework always had good support for database access technologies built on top of [JDBC](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/).
+Spring Cloud AWS uses the same principles to provide integration with AWS RDS service through the Spring Cloud AWS JDBC module.

 In this article, we will look at using the Spring Cloud AWS JDBC module of Spring Cloud AWS to integrate with the AWS RDS service with the help of some basic concepts of AWS RDS along with code examples.